-For example a $100 rebate or sign-up bonus will manifest as a $25 reduction in the quarterly bill value that is used to calculate WattPrice.
+For example a $100 rebate or sign-up bonus will manifest as a $25 reduction in a quarterly bill.

 Other kinds of non-cash incentives such as footy jumpers or movie tickets are not included in our WattPrice calculation.

-Discounting has become one of the main ways retailer compete and market their products, and it’s not uncommon to see discount rates of 40% or more.
+Discounting has become one of the main ways retailers compete and market their products, and it’s not uncommon to see discount rates of 40% or more.

 While large discounts might intuitively look attractive, remember that retailers also control the base prices that the discounts are calculated against, so a large discount is no guarantee of a competitive price.
 Sometimes products with no discount at all can be the most cost effective.

 Discounts are very often contingent on on-time payment, and some retailers may also offer additional discounts for customers who are prepared to pay via direct debit, or to pre-pay.

 Discounts are usually applied either to the entire bill amount, or to the consumption charges only.